-The Engineering Biology Research Consortium (EBRC) is a non-profit, public-private partnership organization dedicated to bringing together an inclusive community committed to advancing engineering biology to address national and global needs.
-We showcase cutting-edge research in engineering biology, identify pressing challenges and opportunities in research and application, and articulate compelling research roadmaps and programs to address them.
+The Engineering Biology Research Consortium (EBRC) is a non-profit, public-private partnership dedicated to bringing together an inclusive community committed to advancing engineering biology to address national and global needs.
+We showcase cutting-edge research in engineering biology, identify pressing challenges and opportunities in research and application, articulate compelling research roadmaps and programs to address them, and provide timely access to other key developments in engineering biology.
 Driven by member-led working groups, we focus on Research Roadmapping, Education, Security, and Policy & International Engagement.

 We create visions and roadmaps for engineering biology.

 Check out EBRC’s technical roadmaps for interdisciplinary innovation and the next-generation bioeconomy.Visit the Roadmap Website →

 Get involved in our inclusive community!
 Membership is open to all interested students and postdocs in EBRC.More →